al3v/JWT-Auth/README.md

 ### Step 2: Install Required Modules

 1. Install the `express` module and `nodemon` and `dotenv` as development dependencies:
+- dotenv: This module allows you to load environment variables from a .env file into

 ```bash
 $ npm i express